-Polish mezzo-soprano Ewa Wolak possesses a voice with a huge range and easiness.
+Polish mezzo-soprano Ewa Wolak possesses a voice with a huge range and easyness.
 She is at home with Händel’s coloraturas as well as Verdi‘s and Wagner‘s alto roles.
 These unique qualities have brought her to many major opera houses and concert halls around the world.

 Wolak received her musical training at the music conservatory in Cracow (viola, singing) and at the University of Music in Karlsruhe.
 She is a prizewinner of the IVC ‘s Hertogenbosch, the Grand Prix Maria Callas in Athens, as well as a recipient of the European Union Prize for Cultural Heritage.
+In 2011, she was awarded the title of Kammersängerin.

 Ewa Wolak has performed many of Handel’s opera roles such as Eduige in Rodelinda, Bradamante in Alcina, Irene in Tamerlano, Carilda in Arianna in Creta, and the title roles in Amadigi and Salomon.